PunchThrough/bean-docs/src/getting-started/windows.md

 ## Open Bean Loader

-Bean Loader allows for wireless programming of Arduino sketches to your Bean or Bean+.
+Bean Loader allows for wireless programming of Arduino sketches to your Bean.
 Open it from the Windows Start Screen:

 {{{img_rel this 'windows_sketch_compiled.PNG' 'Bean Loader for Windows' '80%'}}}